mattmc3/zsh_unplugged/README.md

 Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years.
-However, [zinit was complicated][zinit-docs-reddit], and despite having prolific documentation, it was difficult to understand. (_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping those projects alive!_)
+However, [zinit was complicated][zinit-docs-reddit], and despite having prolific documentation, it was difficult to understand.
+And, it drove other Zsh plugin managers to focus on performance, which closed the gap.

+(_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)

 With the instablility in the Zsh plugin space, it got me wondering why I even use a plugin manager at all.